 Editorials and News

 The ICCE publishes postion paper on the US - uk trade agreement urging intellectual property protection for counterfeit ink and toner cartridges

-ISC Supports the Shop Safe Act of 2020
+ISC Reaffirms Support of the Shop Safe Act of 2020

 The Census Bureau of the Department of Commerce announced today that the estimate of U.S. retail e-commerce sales for the first quarter of 2020 was $160.3 billion, an increase of 2.4 percent from the fourth quarter of 2019.
 The first quarter 2020 e-commerce estimate increased 14.8 percent from the first quarter of 2019 while total retail sales increased 2.1 percent in the same period.
 E-commerce sales in the first quarter of 2020 accounted for 11.8 percent of total sales.
 According to data from Adobe's digital economic index e-commerce jumped 49% in April, compared to the baseline period in early March before shelter-in-place restrictions went into effect.
 With the effect of the corona virus E-commerce will continue to grow even more rapidly and is likely to change purchasing behavior permanently.
 Therefore, it will become increasingly important to ensure that consumers have a safe E-commerce marketplace.